swoop-inc/elasticsearch-statsd-plugin/README.md

 ## Bugs/TODO

-* No really nice cluster support yet (needed it for a single instance system)
 * Not extensively tested
 * In case of a master node failover, counts are starting from 0 again (in case you are wondering about spikes)